There are three government agencies that work with refugees. Each agency has different roles and responsibilities:

 - Reads your Basis of Claim (BOC) Form and your other documents and evidence

-- Leads your refugee hearing
+- Conducts your refugee hearing

 - Decides whether to accept your refugee claim